-What new knowledge and skills did you practice, learn, or develop in this internship?
+What new knowledge and skills did you develop in this internship?

 During my internship I improved upon and developed a number of skills including communicating carefully and respectfully about health with a variety of individuals.
 I developed skills in comfort rounding on patients, something I haven't done before this internship, such as interacting with patients and being an effective intermediary regarding questions and concerns between patients, guests, nurses, and doctors.
 I learned a lot during this experience about the inner workings of a hospital unit, especially the administrative aspects.